Relationship with NUDM

-“The right help at the right time strengthens programs, protects their future, and broadens their vision and reach.” – Sara Schastok, PhD, President and CEO of the Evanston Community Foundation
+“The right help at the right time strengthens programs, protects their future, and broadens their vision and reach.” – Sara Schastok, PhD, former President and CEO of the Evanston Community Foundation

 The Evanston Community Foundation looks for projects that will support people on paths to better futures.
 Some grant recipients include:

 - A local coffee shop that offers young people who have been incarcerated a chance at a new future by teaching responsibility and life skills in a training program